oursland/sdsmt-uav-constitution/constitution.md

 ### Dues

-The SDSM&T Aerial Vehicle Team believes that the work put in by the students is sufficient and will not impose any additional dues or fees upon its members.
+The SDSM&T UAV Team believes that the work put in by the students is sufficient and will not impose any additional dues or fees upon its members.
 All funding will be sought through other means such as research grants, school funding, CAMP funding, Student Association